-Learn how to enable legacy authentication methods for the AFP client in OS X Lion or Mountain Lion so that you can connect to older AFP servers.
+Learn how to enable legacy authentication methods for the AFP client in OS X Lion or later, so that you can connect to older AFP servers.

-Older, less secure authentication methods are not enabled by default in OS X Lion and Mountain Lion.
+Older, less secure authentication methods are not enabled by default in OS X Lion and later.
 You can enable one or more of these methods to support legacy devices or protocols by following these steps:

 - Open Terminal.

 - Make an AFP connection to another system so that the AFP Client preference file will be filled in with the default set of values.
 Note: You must connect as a registered user, not as a guest.

 - Execute the following command to see a list of the disabled User Authentication Methods (UAMs)